rclone/rclone/docs/content/docs.md

 This option allows you to specify when files on your destination are deleted when you sync folders.

 Specifying the value `--delete-before` will delete all files present on the destination, but not on the source *before* starting the transfer of any new or updated files.
+This uses extra memory as it has to store the source listing before proceeding.

 Specifying `--delete-during` (default value) will delete files while checking and uploading files.
 This is usually the fastest option.
+Currently this works the same as `--delete-after` but it may change in the future.

 Specifying `--delete-after` will delay deletion of files until all new/updated files have been successfully transfered.